A Brief History

 - Prince Charles, the Prince of Wales to Camilla Parker-Bowles (2005)

 Several of Queen Victoria’s children married at St. George’s since it was a smaller venue.
-After the death of Prince Albert in 1861, Victoria was rarely seen in public and royal weddings were therefore not grand affairs in Westminster Abbey.
+After the death of Prince Albert in 1861, Victoria was rarely seen in public and royal weddings were therefore not huge affairs.

-Like its larger counterparts, St. George’s hosts the whole circle of life – it holds weddings as well as royal remains.
+Like its larger counterparts, St. George’s hosts the whole circle of life – weddings, christenings, and royal remains.

 King George III built the Royal vault as the resting place for several kings and queens, including for himself and his wife, Queen Charlotte.
 Others at rest in St. George’s are Queen Mary; Prince George, Duke of Kent; King George VI and Queen Elizabeth, and their younger daughter, Princess Margaret.

 The chapel holds The Royal Maundy Service each year, attended by Her Majesty the Queen.
-There are Christmas services, Easter services, and recognition of important dates such as Remembrance Sunday.
+There are Christmas services, Easter services, and the Royal Victorian Order Service in early May.